 From it's inception the Continental Volleyball Conference (CVC) has strived to be one of the premier men's volleyball conferences in NCAA Division III.
 What began as a conference that stretched from coast to coast, uniting geographically separate institutions, has now shifted eastward as the sport of men's volleyball has grown.
 The CVC still remains steadfast in their goal of offering a high-quality experience for student-athletes looking to play men's volleyball at the NCAA Division III level while remaining focused on academic excellence.

-The CVC original charter membership consisted of Carthage College (Kenosha, Wis.), Eastern Mennonite University (Harrisonburg, Va.), Fontbonne University (St. Louis, Mo.)
+The CVC was formed on April 4, 2011, when the conference's first commissioner, Gary Williams, announced an original charter membership that consisted of Carthage College (Kenosha, Wis.), Eastern Mennonite University (Harrisonburg, Va.), Fontbonne University (St. Louis, Mo.)
 Juniata College (Huntingdon, Pa.), Milwaukee School of Engineering (Milwaukee, Wis.), the College of Mount Saint Joseph (Cincinnati, Ohio), Philadelphia Biblical University (Langhorne, Pa.) now Cairn University, Stevenson University (Stevenson, Md.), Thiel College (Greenville, Pa.) and the University of California, Santa Cruz (Santa Cruz, Calif.).

 In the summer of 2013, the CVC welcomed in three new members in Dominican University (River Forest, Ill.), Lakeland College (Sheboygan, Wis.) and Marymount University (Arlington, Va.) while UC-Santa Cruz dropped affiliation.